muellermarco/keycloak-atscale-exception-on-missing-claim-mapper/README.md

 # Keycloak - Custom identity provider mapper

+So far only the mapper UI with the properties has been implemented.
+Next step is to create an exception on the missing claim specified.

 As other [Keycloak SPI](https://www.keycloak.org/docs/latest/server_development/index.html#_implementing_spi),
 * put jar file in ```/providers``` folder
 * if Keycloak server il already started, stop it